 - Engaging audiences - maximising the number of audiences engaging with FAN activity and increasing the quality and cultural depth of their experience

 - Broadening film choice - increasing access to a wide range of independent British and international film for audiences – especially those outside London

 - Diversity - increasing the diversity of audiences engaging with FAN activity

 - Young audiences - boosting participation of 16-30 year olds in FAN activity

 - Screen heritage - facilitating greater access to archive content with a particular focus on national and regional collections

 If you are in the business of showing films, and would like support to expand your programme and audience, or have an ambitious project you would like to get off the ground - please submit an Expression of Interest.

 In particular reflecting our priorities, we are especially keen to work with organisations who want to reach young audiences, and or those from BAMER communities, those who identify as LGBTQ+, those with access needs, or who are from disadvantaged backgrounds.

-We will be reopening the Show fund in late Summer 2019.
+We will be reopening the Show fund in Spring 2020.